dooboolab-community/react-native-iap/README.md

 });
 ```
 Also, note that this is our last migration for renaming method names without any deprecation warning.
 Thank you for your understanding.

-## Breaking Changes
-`0.3.0-alpha1` has released.
-All the methods are renamed and current methods are merged into each single method.
-See `Methods` section below to see what's been changed.

-Breaking changes have made from `0.2.17`. `refreshAllItems` has changed name to `fetchHistory`.
-See the changelogs below.

-Breaking changes have made from `0.2.16` in android.
-Package name has been fixed to `com.dooboolab.RNIap.RNIapPackage`.
-Read the changelogs below.
-There was linking [issue](https://github.com/dooboolab/react-native-iap/issues/49#issuecomment-369811257) with wrong package name.

-Breaking changes have made from `0.2.12`.
-Please read the changelogs below.
-The summary of change is that it now returns receipt in different format.

-Changes from `react-native-iap@0.1.*` to `react-native-iap@0.2.*` is that you have `prepare()` method deprecated which you should call before using `RNIap` methods.
-Now you have to call `prepareAndroid()` instead just to know that it is just android dependent method.
-Also to import module, previously in `react-native-iap@0.1.*` you had to `import RNIap from 'react-native-iap'` but now you have to do like `import * as RNIap from 'react-native-iap'`.

-For new method, refreshAllItems has been implemented for both ios and android.
-This feature will support senario for non-consumable products.
-Also there are some other methods that is not supported in ios and implemented in android.
-You can see more in Changelogs below.
-Lastly, this module also supports types for typescript users from `0.2.5`.

 #### Methods
 | Func  | Param  | Return | Description |